yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Does your brand provide evidence of expertise, outcomes or successful work?
+Does your brand provide verifiable proof of expertise, results, successful projects or customer outcomes?

 Why It Matters:

-Proof strengthens credibility and perceived competence.
+Evidence-based credibility is stronger than marketing claims.

 ---